Main process hangs after closing GUI

 gdb dakrtable > r > thread apply full bt

-#2 Updated by czernitko - almost 7 years ago
+#2 Updated by czernitko - about 7 years ago

 Thanks for your quick response, simn!